Vale Callampa

 Vale Callampa is an EP from the Mexican band Café Tacvba.
 It was released in 2002 and is Café Tacvba's second cover album.
 Their first, Avalancha de Éxitos, consisted of eight songs from various artists.
-Vale Callampa, however, is all a tribute to one of Café Tacvba's favorite bands, a Chilean rock group called Los Tres.
+Vale Callampa, however, is all a tribute to one of Café Tacvba's favorite bands, Chilean rock group Los Tres.
 This album contains "Déjate Caer", a Los Tres cover, which became a major hit for Café Tacvba due to major airplay as well as for its music video, directed by Ángel Flores-Torres.